Alternating Hemiplegia of Childhood

 What is Alternating Hemiplegia of Childhood?

-This rare disease is a neurological, genetic condition that generally appears when an infant reaches 18 months of age.
+Alternating Hemiplegia of Childhood is a rare neurological, genetic condition that generally appears when an infant reaches 18 months of age.

 It was first identified in 1971.
 The syndrome is rare, occurring in less than 1 in 1 million live births.